Skip to content

 MEV and multiple beacon nodes

-Therefore, ensure that the first connected beacon node is connected to all the MEV relays you wish to use.
+Therefore, ensure all connected beacon nodes are configured to reach all MEV relays you intend to use.

 Option 1: Point all beacon nodes to a single mev-boost instance: